Damien Middle School Pre TOC Prep Tournament

 TL;DR:

-- I am fine voting on anything - except if it's an impact turn to structural violence (i.e. racism good; colonization good; etc) -- I will not flow it, I will not evaluate it, I will doc ur points, and I will alert tab and ur coaches about it.
+I am fine voting on anything -except if it's an impact turn to structural violence (i.e. racism good; colonization good; etc) -- I will not flow it, I will not evaluate it, I will doc your points, alert tab, and your coaches about it.

 Preferences: